cloudtrust/keycloak-authorization/README.md

 - These dependencies are instanciated when first defining the module in `ModuleLoader.defineModule` by calling `module.setDependencies` with the `moduleSpec.dependencies`
 - Finally, moduleSpec.dependencies is instanciated using the ModuleXmlParser which add a local dependency on the module before adding it's dependencies

 On the other hand when hot deploying modules (ex: arquillian) in the `ModuleSpecProcessor.createModuleService`, `this.createDependencies(specBuilder, dependencies, false);` is called before `specBuilder.addDependency(DependencySpec.createLocalDependencySpec());`

 ## Tests
-For now (Until teh class Loader is fixed), to test the module we need to deploy it manually on a local keycloak, and run the tests without using arquillian.
+For now (Until the class Loader is fixed), to test the module we need to deploy it manually on a local keycloak, and run the tests without using arquillian.
 The integration tests do the following:
 We import a realm with:
 - user1 having the role test-role and user2 without it.